ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 An exhaustive analysis was done regarding the dispersion of these constants as compared to 0x01000193.

-It can be empirically confirmed that no duplicates occur in the 32 bit word space with these constants.
+It can be empirically confirmed that no more than 1 duplicates occur in the 32 bit word space with these constants.

 It is worth noting that FNV is not a cryptographic hash, and it is not used as such in ethash.
 With that said, a more invasive hash algorithm change could consider other options.
 One suggestion has been